Build inspection from CAD

 Simulate, define, and validate

-RoseVision CAD Studio builds the inspection zones and defect checks from geometry.
-You review in a CAD viewer, confirm tolerances/acceptance criteria, and we run feasibility to ensure cycle‑time fit.
+We build inspection zones and checks from geometry.
+You confirm tolerances, and we verify cycle‑time fit.

 Deploy on your line

-We package a production‑ready model to your Jetson Orin Nano/NX or x86 box.
+We package a production‑ready model for Jetson Orin Nano/NX or x86.
 Outputs are simple: pass/fail, defect class, location.
-Your integrator ties it into PLCs/robots/HMIs.
-When the part revision changes, update CAD → regenerate logic.
+When the drawing changes, update CAD → regenerate logic → redeploy.

 Why factories choose Rose City Robotics